Magnesium Glycinate vs Citrate: Which Type is Best for You?

 What is magnesium glycinate?

-On the other hand, we have magnesium glycinate, which comes from a salt formed with glycine, as opposed to citrate.
+On the other hand, we have magnesium glycinate, which is a salt formed with glycine, as opposed to citrate.
 Glycine is an amino acid that functions as an inhibitory neurotransmitter.
-It's sometimes used as a standalone supplement to promote sleep.
+This amino acid is sometimes used as a standalone supplement to promote sleep.

 So, when it comes to magnesium citrate vs. glycinate, which one prevails?
-Magnesium citrate is a more common choice to promote heart and bone health.
-Both are highly bioavailable forms of magnesium that support whole-body health, but everyone's biology is different, so it will depend on your preferences.
+Magnesium citrate and magnesium glycinate are both common choices to promote heart and bone health.
+Both are well-absorbed forms of magnesium that support whole-body health, but everyone's biology is different, so it will depend on your preferences.
 Consult your doctor or nutritionist to see which option is best for you.

 What are other forms of magnesium?